MODULE 2 - Section 2

 The primary mode of collecting documentation from the goer-group is through our Profile site - a web portal used by the home office that connects on the back end to Ohana.

 Each team going through the STTs Department receives a unique team-specific code that allows them to login to their team process.
 The Profile site gathers their basic information, including skills and abilities.
-Team members are guided through the background check process, share health, allergies and emergency contact information and submit required documentation.
-They also gain access to team and security training resources, as applicable.
-The Short-Term Teams Coordinator works to track team member progress and updates the Team Leader and Host-Community as necessary.
+Team members are guided through the background check process, share health, allergies, and emergency contact information, and submit required documentation.
+They also access to team and security training resources.
+The STT Dept Administrative Coordinator works to track team member progress and updates the Team Leader and Host-Community Coordinator as necessary.

 Insurance

-Every team through the organization is required to have supplemental travel medical insurance.
+Every team is required to have supplemental travel medical insurance.
+The vast majority of teams use the coverage provided by One Collective.
 This insurance is supplemental, which means it compliments primary medical insurance team members already have.
-It is also related to travel, meaning the coverage covers costs commonly associated with travel, such illness/injuries or emergencies.
+It is also related to travel, meaning the it covers costs commonly associated with travel, such as illness/injury or emergencies.
 It does not cover costs associated with changed travel plans.
-That type of coverage is often called trip cancellation insurance and is up to the goer-group to decide if they wish to purchase it separately.
+That type of coverage is often called trip cancellation insurance and is up to the goer-group to purchase separately if they wish.

 Team Payments